ibm-cloud-docs/FileStorage/new-ibm-block-and-file-storage-location-and-features.md

 copyright:
   years: 2014, 2017
-lastupdated: "2017-09-29"
+lastupdated: "2017-10-09"

 ---
 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}

-# New {{site.data.keyword.blockstorageshort}} and File Storage Location and Features
+# New {{site.data.keyword.blockstorageshort}} and {{site.data.keyword.filestorage_short}} Location and Features

-{{site.data.keyword.BluSoftlayer_full}} is introducing a new version of {{site.data.keyword.blockstorageshort}} and File storage!
+{{site.data.keyword.BluSoftlayer_full}} is introducing a new version of {{site.data.keyword.blockstorageshort}} and {{site.data.keyword.filestorage_full}!
 The new storage is available in select data centers, and is backed by flash storage at higher IOPS levels with disk level encryption for data-at-rest.
-All storage provisioned in the select data centers will automatically be provisioned with the new version of {{site.data.keyword.blockstorageshort}} and File storage.
+All storage provisioned in the select data centers will automatically be provisioned with the new version of {{site.data.keyword.blockstorageshort}} and {{site.data.keyword.filestorage_short}}.

 **Note:** The NFS mount point for new volumes has changed.
-See **New Mount Point for encrypted File Storage Volumes** below for details.
+See **New Mount Point for encrypted {{site.data.keyword.filestorage_short}} Volumes** below for details.

-The new File storage is currently available in following regions/data centers with additional data center availability coming soon!
+The new {{site.data.keyword.filestorage_short}} is currently available in following regions/data centers with additional data center availability coming soon!
 <table style="width:100%;">
 	<caption>Data Center Availability</caption>
 	<tbody>